-For more than 30 years, Laurna Godwin has been using her communications skills to inform and educate people about issues affecting how they live, work and play.
-She is a three-time Emmy award winning broadcast journalist who today is a partner and co-founder of Vector Communications Corporation, a public engagement and communications consulting firm based in St. Louis, Missouri whose motto is “advancing learning, dialogue and positive change.”
+For nearly 40 years, Laurna Godwin has been using her communications skills to inform and educate people about issues affecting how they live, work and play.
+She is a three-time Emmy award winning broadcast journalist who today is president and co-founder of Vector Communications Corporation, a public engagement and communications consulting firm based in St. Louis, Missouri whose motto is “Reach.
+Engage.
+Communicate.”
 Vector helps improve communities, organizations and individuals through engagement and community relations, communications, event planning, media relations, cause-related marketing, video production and board governance.

 Prior to co-creating Vector in 1998, Laurna spent nearly twenty years as a television news anchor, reporter and talk show host.
 She worked for: NBC in Virginia; WNET, the flagship public television station in New York City: and KETC and KPLR here in St. Louis.
 Laurna was also a mid-west reporter for CNN.

 During her professional career, Laurna has received several awards including: the St. Louis NAACP’s “Most Inspiring St. Louisan;” the Federation of Press Women – Missouri affiliate’s Quest Award, which recognizes professional communicators whose work “reflects an enduring quest for the highest standards of professional ethics and excellence;” and several video production awards.
 The St. Louis Business Journal has named her one of the most influential businesswomen and one of the most influential minority business leaders in the region.